Giresun: Climate

 Giresun has a humid subtropical climate (Cfa or Cf) under both the Köppen and Trewartha climate classifications, with warm, humid summers and cool, damp winters.
-As a part of the very humid southern Black Sea coast, it experiences frequent precipitation throughout the year, with a small peak in rainfall days in spring and fall.
+As a part of the very humid southern Black Sea coast, it experiences frequent precipitation throughout the year (mainly due to the lake-effect rain phenomena), with a small peak in rainfall days in spring and fall.
 Giresun is the cloudiest city in Turkey, as well as one of the cloudiest cities of the temperate latitudes; with annual sunshine of around 1,000 hours, it is more akin to far northwestern Europe.

 Snowfall is somewhat common between the months of December and March, snowing for a week or two, and it can be heavy once it snows.

 The water temperature is cool in winter and warm in summer and fluctuates between 8 °C (46 °F) and 24 °C (75 °F) throughout the year.

 History

 Giresun was founded circa 180 BC by Pharnaces I of Pontus, who sent Greek citizens from Kotyora (modern Ordu) to colonize the area.
 The name of the city was first cited in the book Anabasis by Xenophon as Kerasus.
-Historic records reveal that the city was dominated by the Miletians, Persians, Romans, Byzantines and Empire of Trebizond.
+Historic records reveal that the city was dominated by the Miletians, Persians, Romans, Byzantines and the Empire of Trebizond.
 The older parts of the city lie on a peninsula crowned by a ruined Byzantine fortress, sheltering the small natural harbor.
-Nearby is Giresun Island, in ancient times called Aretias, the only major Black Sea island in Turkish territory.
+Nearby is Giresun Island, called Aretias in ancient times, which is the only major Black Sea island in Turkish territory.
 According to legend, the island was sacred to the Amazons, who had dedicated a temple to the war god Ares here.
 Even today, fertility rites are performed there every May, usually involving the famed boulder named the Hamza Stone on the east side of the island, now shrouded as a popular practice but in reality a 4,000-year-old celebration.

 Cerasus in late antiquity became a Christian bishopric, and the names of several of its bishops are preserved in the acts of church councils: Gregorius at the Council of Ephesus in 431, Gratianus at the Council of Chalcedon in 451, Theophylactus at the Third Council of Constantinople in 680, Narses at the Trullan Council in 692, Ioannes at the Second Council of Nicaea in 787, and Simeon at the Photian Council of Constantinople in 879.
 An episcopal seal records a Leo of the 9th century, and a Michael was transferred from here to the see of Ancyra at the time of Michael Caerularius.
 It was the seat of a Greek Orthodox metropolitan until 1703, when the city was placed under the metropolitan of Trebizond.
 Accordingly, it is today listed by the Catholic Church as a titular see.
 The Ecumenical Patriarchate of Constantinople also considers Cerasus (Kerasous), together with Chaldia and Cheriana, as a titular metropolitanate in Turkey.